Suspect in Idaho killings plans to waive extradition hearing

 “We interacted in class, but personally I was not a fan of Bryan because of comments he had made about LGBTQ+ individuals,” they said in an email to The Associated Press.
 “He was a little off, but I always thought it was because he was awkward and wanted to fit in.”

-Kohberger is being held without bond in Pennsylvania and will be held without bond in Idaho once he is returned, Thompson, the Latah County prosecutor, said.
-The affidavit for four charges of first-degree murder in Idaho will remain sealed until he is returned, Thompson said.
+Kohberger is being held without bond in Pennsylvania and will be held without bond in Idaho once he is returned, Thompson said.
+The affidavit for four charges of first-degree murder in Idaho will remain sealed until he is returned, the prosecutor said.
 He is also charged with felony burglary in Idaho.
 An extradition hearing is scheduled for Tuesday.

 The students — Kaylee Goncalves, 21, of Rathdrum, Idaho; Madison Mogen, 21, of Coeur d’Alene, Idaho; Xana Kernodle, 20, of Post Falls, Idaho; and Ethan Chapin, 20, of Conway, Washington — were members of the university’s Greek system and close friends.
 Mogen, Goncalves and Kernodle lived in the three-story rental home with two other roommates.
 Kernodle and Chapin were dating and he was visiting the house that night.